apache/arrow/cpp/apidoc/tutorials/tensor_to_py.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-Use Plasma to Access Tensor from C++ in Python
+Use Plasma to Access Tensors from C++ in Python
 ==============================================

-This short tutorial shows how to use Arrow and Plasma Store to send data from C++ to Python.
+This short tutorial shows how to use Arrow and the Plasma Store to send data from C++ to Python.

 In detail, we will show how to:
-1. Serialize a floating-point array in C++ into Arrow Tensor
+1. Serialize a floating-point array in C++ into an Arrow tensor
-2. Save the Arrow Tensor to Plasma In-Memory Object Store
+2. Save the Arrow tensor to Plasma
-3. Access the Tensor in a Python Process
+3. Access the Tensor in a Python process

 This approach has the advantage that multiple python processes can all read the tensor with zero-copy.
 Therefore, only one copy is necessary when we send a tensor from one C++ process to many python processes.

 Step 0: Set up